 This research was gathered by professors at the University of Nebraska Medical Center and the University of Nebraska-Lincoln.

-In addition to the research, we are currently working with Senator Patty Pansing Brooks to introduce legislation this session, LB 289, that increases penalties for trafficking and solicitation.
+In addition to the research, we worked with Senator Patty Pansing Brooks to introduce legislation in 2017, LB 289, that increased penalties for trafficking and solicitation.
 Learn more about LB 289 here.

 We partner with the Nebraska Human Trafficking Task Force which is focused on stopping traffickers, eliminating the market and developing a state-wide, victim and survivor centered system.
 The task force is comprised of partners across disciplines and across the state.

 An evaluation report of our work was recently completed regarding our efforts which defined our theory of change for this project.